liveview-native/liveview-native-swiftui-avkit/README.md

 }
 ```

-To render a video player within a SwiftUI HEEx template, use the `VideoPlayer` element with a `url`:
+Now you can use the `VideoPlayer` element in your template.

 <table>